 A crown and bridge, also known as a fixed bridge, is a special restoration designed to help you replace one or more missing teeth.
 Bridges combine a prosthetic tooth with one or two abutment crowns (an abutment crown is a crown placed over an existing tooth to stabilize a bridge).
 Why is replacing missing teeth important?
 Because having one or more gaps in your smile can cause significant problems.
 Over time, your teeth may drift out of alignment, making you more vulnerable to decay or gum disease.
 You may also lose more teeth as time goes by.
 Filling the gap(s) in your smile with a bridge will help you preserve your health and your smile’s alignment.

-If you have an infected tooth, our New Orleans dental team can help you save it with a root canal treatment.
+If you have an infected tooth, our dental team can help you save it with a root canal treatment.
 During your procedure, Dr. Canatella will remove all traces of infection from your tooth in addition to your tooth’s nerve.
 Then, we will fill it with a special bio-compatible material known as gutta percha.
 Once these steps have been completed, we’ll place a custom-made crown on your tooth to restore its strength and appearance.
 Following your procedure, you can look forward to a healthier, stronger smile that can last for years and years.

 ▸ Teeth Whitening

 ▸ Tooth Colored Fillings